The Shootout that Ended Prohibition

 CG loading munitions aboard for mission That night, Charlie’s luck ran out…

-December 31, 1929 - Charlie Travers was wounded by a high-calibre machine gun bullet that took off his thumb, passed through his palm, and shattered his wrist.
+December 31, 1929 - While maneuvering the Black Duck through the Dumplings, Charlie Travers was wounded by a high-calibre machine gun bullet to his hand, passing through his palm, and shattering his wrist.

 He was taken, under guard, to Newport Hospital.
 The next day, still under US Coast Guard armed guards, Charlie’s lawyers and local law enforcement were barred from seeing him by strict orders from the U.S. Attorney in Boston.

 Charlie’s attorney telephoned U. S. Senator Davis Walsh to say that his client was being deprived of his constitutional rights.
 He feared that a plan was underway to remove Charlie to the Coast Guard hospital at New London to hold him incommunicado.

 The New England CG Commander said the U. S. District Attorney at Providence was in charge and that the Coast Guards were standing over Travers bedside to guard him on behalf of federal authorities.

 Two locals either paid-off, or snuck past the guards and were able to get Charlie’s side of the story out for the press.
 At the same time the Coast Guard put out a very different story…

 An official statement by Lieutenant Commander L.T.
 Chalker, in charge of base four here, declared the shootings "unfortunate, but clearly justified by the law."